beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8,about

 \begin{biography}{resume=""}
-  I am currently pursuing my master's degree in Physics at the University of Cambridge after having completed my Bachelor's degree in Electrical Engineering and Computer Science from IISER Bhopal in 2023.
-At present, I am devoted to developing my knowledge and skills in _theoretical condensed matter physics_ which is the broad (I mean really very broad) domain of research that I am most interested in.
+  I am currently pursuing my master's degree in Physics at the University of Cambridge after having completed my bachelor's degree in Electrical Engineering and Computer Science from IISER Bhopal in 2023.
+I am passionate about developing my knowledge and skills in _theoretical condensed matter physics_, which is the broad (I mean really very broad) research domain I am most interested in.

-  I am also enthusiastic about computer science, programming and the development of open source software aimed at scientific research.
-As for my research experience, I have worked on some interesting projects in the past ranging from quantum and classical spin models to molecular dynamics, for which more detailed information can be found on the ["my work"](/work/) page of this website.
+  I am also enthusiastic about computer science, programming, and developing open-source software for scientific research.
+As for my research experience, I have worked on some interesting projects in the past, ranging from quantum and classical spin models to molecular dynamics, for which you can find more detailed information on the ["my work"](/work/) page of this website.

-  Outside of the academic life and its struggles, I find solace in music, learning languages while dabbling with linguistic nuances, and a lot of times just procrastinating at practicing flute or reading books.
+  Outside of academic life, I find solace in music, learning languages while dabbling with linguistic nuances, and, often, just procrastinating at practising flute or reading books.
 Luckily, I also keep finding myself in the company of amazing people to learn from and share experiences with.
-Yes, I have sneaked in a complement to my friends and family, hehe.
-Anyway the last paragraph got a bit informal so if you have visited this page for "formal" reasons please omit the "informal" parts.
+Yes, I have sneaked in a compliment to my friends and family.
+Anyway, the last paragraph got a bit informal, so if you have visited this page for "formal" reasons, please omit the "informal" parts.
 Thanks.
 \end{biography}

 If you want to reach out to me, I can be contacted through email at `jaydevsrao[α]gmail[∘]com`